jhchein/phi-3-on-CPU/README.md

 # Phi-3 on CPU

-This project provide a small and simple Phi-3-mini-4k-instruct containizered, making it easy to build, deploy, and run anywhere.
+This project provides a small and simple containerized Phi-3 backend, making it easy to build, deploy, and run anywhere.

 ## Overview

-This FastAPI server provides a single-threaded(!)
-API endpoint to generate responses from the Phi-3-mini-4k-instruct model based on prompts sent to the server.
+This FastAPI server provides a single-threaded API endpoint to generate responses from the Phi-3-mini-4k-instruct model based on prompts sent to the server.
 It is designed to run inside a Docker container which encapsulates all its dependencies, ensuring a consistent environment for deployment.

 ## Prerequisites